Dual Diagnosis Treatment Wolfeboro, NH

 Tri County Mental Health Services Substance Abuse Services - 35.4 miles from Wolfeboro, NH

-Tri County Mental Health Services Substance Abuse Services is a dual-diagnosis treatment center in Bridgton, Maine that offers treatment services for mental health and substance use disorders that include bipolar disorder as well as avoidant personality disorder.
+Tri County Mental Health Services Substance Abuse Services is a dual-diagnosis treatment center in Bridgton, ME that provides treatment for mental health and substance abuse disorders that include depression as well as antisocial personality disorder.

 Address: 32 North High Street, Bridgton, ME 04009 in Cumberland County